SimSidd/asmi/README.md

 # CLI
 ## REPL
 Without any arguments the CLI will start a REPL prompt.
+See also `Asmi` IntelliJ IDEA Run Configuration.

 Note that only single-line statements are currently supported.

 ## Compile and Run Source
 To compile and run a source file, pass the path as first argument to the CLI.
-See also `Asmi Source` Run Configuration.
+See also `Asmi Source` IntelliJ IDEA Run Configuration.

 # Language Functionality
 ## Print